IBM/mi-prometheus/docs/source/notes/2_mip_explained.rst

     - **Model**: a trainable model (i.e. a neural network),
     - **Worker**: a specialized application that instantiates the Problem & Model objects and controls the interactions between them.
     - **Configuration file(s)**: YAML file(s) containing the parameters of the Problem, Model and training procedure,
-    - **Experiment**: a single run (training or test) of a given Model on a given Problem, using a specific Worker and Configuration file(s).
+    - **Experiment**: a single run (training & validation or test) of a given Model on a given Problem, using a specific Worker and Configuration file(s).

 .. figure:: ../img/core_concepts.png